BBC National Orchestra of Wales: History

 Tadaaki Otaka, principal conductor from 1987 to 1995, is currently the BBC NOW's conductor laureate.
 Richard Hickox, principal conductor from 2000 to 2006, was the orchestra's conductor emeritus until his death in November 2008.
-In July 2011, the BBC NOW announced the appointment of Thomas Søndergård as its 14th principal conductor, effective with the 2012–2013 season, for an initial contract of 4 years.
+On July 2011, the BBC NOW announced the appointment of Thomas Søndergård as its 14th principal conductor, effective with the 2012–2013 season, for an initial contract of 4 years.
 In February 2016, the BBC NOW announced the further extension of Søndergård's contract as principal conductor through "at least 2018".
 Søndergård formally concluded his tenure as principal conductor in July 2018.

 Past principal guest conductors have included Mariss Jansons, James Loughran and Jac van Steen.
 François-Xavier Roth was the past associate guest conductor of the BBC NOW.
-In December 2015, the BBC NOW announced the appointment of Xian Zhang as its next principal guest conductor, effective with the 2016–2017 season, with an initial contract of 3 years.
-She is the first female conductor named to a titled post with any BBC orchestra.
+In December 2015, the BBC NOW announced the appointment of Xian Zhang as its principal guest conductor, the first female conductor named to a titled post with any BBC orchestra, effective with the 2016–2017 season, with an initial contract of 3 years.
 Past Composers-in-Association have included B Tommy Andersson.
 Huw Watkins became the BBC NOW's Composer-in-Association, beginning in 2015.
 In September 2020, Gavin Higgins was announced as the BBC NOW's new composer-in-association.
 Adrian Partington is the current artistic director of the BBC National Chorus of Wales.

 In November 2018, Ryan Bancroft first guest-conducted the BBC NOW, as an emergency substitute for Xian Zhang.
 He returned as guest conductor to the BBC NOW in May 2019.
 In September 2019, the BBC NOW announced the appointment of Bancroft as its next chief conductor, effective with the 2020–2021 season, with an initial contract of 3 years.
+Bancroft concluded his tenure with the BBC NOW at the close of the 2025–2026 season.

 Previous Directors of the BBC NOW and the BBC National Chorus of Wales have included Huw Tregelles-Williams, David Murray (responsible for the building of Hoddinott Hall) and Michael Garvey.
 In September 2019, the BBC announced the appointment of Lisa Tregale as the new Director of the BBC NOW and the BBC National Chorus of Wales, effective in 2020.
 Tregale is the first woman to be named to the post.

-In 2023 members of the orchestra were selected to play at the coronation of Charles III and Camilla.
+In 2023, members of the orchestra were selected to play at the coronation of Charles III and Camilla.
+The orchestra's current principal guest conductor is Jaime Martín, effective with the 2024–2025 season.